-Capital markets are the exchange system that transfers capital from investors who don’t currently need their funds to individuals and businesses that require the capital to finance various projects or investments.
+Capital markets are the exchange system platform that transfers capital from investors who want to employ their excess capital to businesses that require the capital to finance various projects or investments.

 Types of Capital Markets

 Capital markets primarily feature two types of securities – equity securities and debt securities.
-Both are alternative forms of capital that provide investors with different returns and risks and provide users of capital with different obligations.
+Both are forms of investments that provide investors with different returns and risks and provide users with capital with different obligations.

 1. Equity Securities

-Equity securities are traded on the stock market and are essentially securities of ownership into a business or venture.
+Equity securities are traded on the stock market and are essentially ownership shares of a business or venture.
 When you own equity securities of a company, you essentially own a portion of that company and are entitled to any future earnings that the company brings in.